44 Best Websites to Download Free STL Files for 3D Printing | 2023 Edition

 5. CGTrader

-CGTrader is a 3D model marketplace for computer graphics and virtual reality, backed by Intel Capital and Practica Capital.
-There are more than half a million models available (some of them are free of cost).
+CGTrader is a 3D model marketplace for computer graphics and virtual reality, supported by Intel Capital and Practica Capital.
+With over half a million models available, including some free options, it offers a wide range of categories—from trendy gadget accessories to eye-catching jewelry designs.

 4. 3DExport